jlaska/CloudForms.Auto/README.md

 * `manifests/` Content provider manifest.zip files.

 ### Configuration
-* `cloudforms.cfg` Main configuration file for credentials, product parameters and general preferences.
+* `cloudforms.cfg` Main configuration file for product parameters and general preferences.

-* `credentials.yaml` Not currently in use.
-Update `cloudforms.cfg` instead.

-* `tests/conftest.py` Specify custom command-line options and argument handling.
+* `credentials.yaml` Used to store aeolus provider credentials, and application usernames and passwords.

-* `mozwebqa.cfg` The mozwebqa plugin will read the parameters in this file and automatically add them onto the py.test command line.
+* `mozwebqa.cfg` (optional) The mozwebqa plugin will read the parameters in this file and automatically add them onto the py.test command line.
 It is handy for parameters that are constant like --browsername=firefox.

 * `requirements.txt` Lists required packages.
 Running `sudo pip install -r requirements.txt` (Mac/Linux) will automatically download and install the packages in this file.
 We recommend 'pinning' the packages to a specific version, for example pytest==2.1.3.
 This decreases the chance that a change to py.test will affect your test suite.